 - What is the relationship between noise and sound and music and silence?

 - How do you describe your own noise/music?

-- Do you describe yourself as a musician, noisician, noise-maker, sound artist, other?
+- Do you describe yourself as a musician, noisician, noise-maker, sound artist, or another description?

 Your outlook on noise